 If they ask you to do something for them on their wedding day, say yes and make it epic!
 They might ask you to do a reading via Zoom, to FaceTime them for a wedding morning meditation session, to pre-record some music or make a playlist.

 There are still jobs to be done and I’m sure they would love your support.
 I also think, it’s such an honour that they want to feel like you've made your mark on their wedding day even if you can’t be there.

+Think of ways you can show them some love on the day while they're getting ready.
 No doubt they won’t be able to respond but a message, whether it’s a meme or something meaningful is the ultimate sign that you’re thinking of them and cheering them on all the way.

 If it ends up that they have had to uninvite a tonne of friends and family, there’s a chance they’ll give you an opportunity to be apart of their celebration.